Customizing GNOME Screenshots

 Taking Screenshots With GUI

-Opening the Screenshot app is the easiest way to take a screenshot in GNOME and I bet it’s also the most popular choice among casual users and people who don’t take screenshots often.
-Unfortunately, keeping things simple often means cutting corners here and there which decreases flexibility.
-Here are the main downsides of using the Screenshot app:
+Using the Screenshot app is the easiest way to take a screenshot in GNOME and I bet it’s also the most popular choice among casual users and people who don’t take screenshots too often.
+Unfortunately, keeping things simple often means cutting corners here and there, which decreases flexibility.
+Here are the main downsides of using Screenshot app:

 - It slows you down.
 You need to open the app and tell it what you need before it can do anything meaningful.

-- It always offers you a predefined file name pattern, something like
+- It always offers you a predefined poorly formatted file name, something like

 Screenshot from 2020-10-20 15-49-39.png.

 I take screenshots often and I need to do it fast.
-I also keep them in a special directory which syncs with my other devices and those devices can take screenshots too so I’d like them to agree on some common naming pattern.
-I prefer ISO 8601, so in my ideal scenario the file names should look like this:
+I also keep them in a special directory which syncs with my other devices and those devices can take screenshots too, so I’d like them to follow a common naming pattern.
+I prefer ISO 8601, so in my ideal scenario, screenshot file names should look like this:

 Taking Screenshots With Default Shortcuts

-GNOME developers recognize the inconvenience of opening a separate app every time you need to take a screenshot and they include a set of predefined shortcuts which let you take screenshots much faster:
+GNOME developers recognize the inconvenience of launching a separate app every time you need to take a screenshot and they include a set of predefined shortcuts which let you take screenshots much faster:

 |Copy a screenshot of a window to clipboard||Ctrl+Alt+Print|